 The North’s dedicated efforts to develop a nuclear program have also greatly heightened tensions with South Korea and its allies, particularly the United States.

-Despite recent efforts at diplomacy under South Korea’s new president, Moon Jae-in, the stark differences between the two Koreas were on full display in the run-up to the 2018 Olympics.
+Despite recent efforts at diplomacy under South Korea’s new president, Moon Jae-in, the stark differences between the two Koreas were on full display in the run-up to the 2018 Winter Olympic Games.
 Even as South Koreans began welcoming athletes from around the world to the Winter Games, Kim Jong Un’s regime in the North put on a military parade in Pyongyang’s historic Kim Il Sung square.